TomMenga/TomMenga/learning-journal.md

 * Completed the Data Science executive master at the POLIMI

 ## October 2022
-* SCRUM Master course (going for scrum.org certification)
+* SCRUM Master course (going for scrum.org certification) - Update: Got it!